 Priority given to proposals will vary with time, in accordance with gaps identified and the available resources.
 Each proposal will be dealt with individually with respect to rights and responsibilities.
 The CERIC Board makes decisions around proposal acceptance.
 Board decisions are final.

-- Evaluation: Impact of policy and programs on career services
+- Impact of career services on policy and programs

 - New emerging career development theories and career management models